- Search The Registry

-Financial viability quickly proved unattainable, and several hundred undistributed copies met with an ironic fate when the building they were stored in burned to the ground.
+Financial viability quickly proved unattainable, and several hundred undistributed copies met an ironic fate when the building they were stored in burned to the ground.
 After it published one issue, its quarters burned down, and the magazine ended.
-Fire!! was conceived to express the African American experience during the Harlem Renaissance in a modern and realistic fashion, using literature as a vehicle of enlightenment.
+Fire!! was conceived to express the black experience during the Harlem Renaissance in a modern and realistic fashion, using literature as a vehicle of enlightenment.
 The magazine's founders wanted to express the changing attitudes of younger Blacks.

-In Fire!! they explored edgy issues in the Black community, such as homosexuality, bisexuality, interracial relationships, promiscuity, prostitution, and color prejudice.
+In Fire!! they explored edgy issues in the black community, such as homosexuality, bisexuality, interracial relationships, promiscuity, prostitution, and color prejudice.
 Langston Hughes wrote that the name was intended to symbolize their goal "to burn up a lot of the old, dead conventional Negro-white ideas of the past ... into a realization of the existence of the younger Negro writers and artists and provide us with an outlet for publication not available in the limited pages of the small Negro magazines then existing."

 The magazine's headquarters burned to the ground shortly after it published its first issue, ending its operations.
 Fire!! was plagued by debt and encountered poor sales.
 The black public did not receive it well because some felt the journal did not represent the sophisticated self-image of blacks in Harlem.
 Other readers found it offensive for many reasons, and it was denounced by black leaders such as the Talented Tenth, "who viewed the effort as decadent and vulgar."
 They disapproved of content relating to prostitution and homosexuality, which they considered degrading to "the race."
 They also thought many pieces published were a throwback to old stereotypes, as they were written in the slang and language of the Southern vernacular.